Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/README.md

 allows functionality to be incorporated at runtime through interfaces.

-The third section explains the functionality provided by the standard interface, and the fourth section explains the functionality provided by the web and machine interfaces.
+The third section explains the functionality provided by the standard interface, and the fourth section explains the functionality provided by the stack interface.

 _Please note that the components of Kaeon FUSION are officially defined by their [specification](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Specification) documents.
 The provided documentation is merely a layman's guide to what is written in the specification.
 Should there be a conflict between the documentation and the specification, the specification overrules the documentation._